-Too few chargers: Current numbers of electric vehicle chargers are insufficient to meet demand in California.
+Too Few Chargers: Current numbers of electric vehicle chargers are insufficient to meet demand in California.
 Electric vehicle drivers report that chargers aren’t always in the areas where they need to charge or are often occupied.
-Today, the state has around 14,860 Level 2 public charging plugs (not including chargers in private workplaces) and 2,500 public fast charging plugs.12 However, to support the current number of EVs, California needs 18,500 Level 2 plugs and 3,600 fast chargers, a 24 percent and 44 percent increase, respectively.13 Meeting the state’s ambitious goals for growing the electric vehicle market will require even more chargers.
-By 2030, the state will need approximately 180,000 Level 2 plugs and 35,000 fast charging plugs to support the goal of 5 million zero-emission vehicles (see Figure ES-1).14
+At of the end of 2017, the state had almost 14,000 public chargers, including 1,500 fast charging plugs, serving 350,000 plug-in electric vehicles.
+However, according to a 2018 California Energy Commission report, California would have needed between 22,000 and 29,000 Level 2 plugs (not including chargers in private workplaces) and between 2,000 and 5,900 fast chargers to fully support that number of EVs.
+Meeting the state’s ambitious goals for growing the electric vehicle market will require even more chargers.
+The same California Energy Commission report estimated that, to support 1.3 million zero-emission vehicles by 2025, the state would need 99,000 to 133,000 public and workplace Level 2 chargers, and 9,000 to 25,000 fast chargers.
+If the same ratio of chargers to vehicles were needed to support the state’s goal of 5 million zero-emission vehicles, California would require between 380,000 and 512,000 Level 2 chargers and between 35,000 and 96,000 fast chargers.
+(See Figure ES-1).

-Chargers that are not available to the public: Many charging stations can only be used by patrons of a business, by paying a fee for parking, or during certain hours.
-According to the Department of Energy’s database on electric vehicle charging stations, only 75 percent of public stations in California are open to the public 24 hours a day.16
+Chargers that Are Not Available to the Public: Many charging stations can only be used by patrons of a business, by paying a fee for parking, or during certain hours.
+According to the Department of Energy’s database on electric vehicle charging stations, only 75 percent of public stations in California are open to the public 24 hours a day.

-Incompatible chargers: Certain chargers are not usable by some types of cars, with some fast-charging plugs (CHAdeMO) only working for Asian cars, others (SAE Combo) working on European and American cars, and Tesla’s proprietary connection only working on Teslas.
+Incompatible Chargers: Certain chargers are not usable by some types of cars, with some fast-charging plugs (CHAdeMO) only working for Asian cars, others (SAE Combo) working on European and American cars, and Tesla’s proprietary connection only working on Teslas (see Figure 2).
 For instance, in downtown San Diego, an area with dense multi-family housing, there are only three fast chargers.
-One charger works with U.S. and European models, one works with Asian car models, and one works for Teslas.17 Effectively, all electric vehicle owners in downtown San Diego, and those traveling into the city, have access to one fast charger.
+One charger works with U.S. and European models, one works with Asian car models, and one works for Teslas.
+Effectively, all electric vehicle owners in downtown San Diego, and those traveling into the city, have access to one fast charger.

 Different proprietary networks: There are at least nine networks of EV charging stations in California.
 For an EV driver to use a network operated charging station, they often must be a member of that system or have the company’s app downloaded.
 This poses a challenge for EV drivers to find and use chargers.